 6. Pie Eating Contest

 Appeal to a local bakery for donated pies, and offer publicity for their business in your communications, pamphlets, and online event page.
-Recruit a volunteer MC to amp up the theatrics and ask participants to enter for a minimum gift amount.
+Recruit a volunteer MC to amp up the theatrics and ask participants to either start a peer-to-peer fundraiser or donate a minimum gift amount for entry.

 7. Giant Pumpkin Regatta

 Believe it or not, you can have contestants race in giant, hollowed-out pumpkins on a body of water for a prize.
 We’re not kidding.
-The organization Navicate hosted a Giant Pumpkin Regatta where organizations paid to have representatives race enormous pumpkin boats on Lake Champlain.
-In addition to the pumpkin race, they also hosted a festival with crafts, activities, and concessions to fuel their athletic participants.
+Instruct supporters to create teams, raise donations for their entry, and then have a representative from each team race enormous pumpkin boats.
+In addition to the pumpkin race, you can also host a festival with crafts, activities, and concessions.

 8. Harvest Festival

-If you want to host a bigger fundraiser and attract large pools of supporters, a Harvest Festival can be a great way to raise awareness and gifts for your cause.
+If you want to host a fall fundraiser that attracts large pools of supporters, channel Leslie Knope and host a Harvest Festival to raise awareness and donations for your cause.
 Sell tickets for admission and booth space to vendors.
 Ask for sponsorships in exchange for brand promotion on event T-shirts, merchandise, or even within the festival name.

 If your city already puts on a festival, reach out to the festival officials to form a partnership, or rent a booth and design an activity related to your cause to engage the crowd and ask for donations.